Governance and Management

 Trustee | Te Ātiawa o Te Waka-a-Māui representative

-Te Ātiawa, Ngāti Mutunga, Taranaki, Ngāti Rārua.
+Te Ātiawa, Ngāti Mutunga, Taranaki, Ngāti Rārua

-Venessa is the Te Ātiawa o Te Waka-a-Māui Trust iwi representative on the Te Kāhui Hauora o Te Tauihu Management Health Board.
+Venessa is the Te Ātiawa o Te Waka-a-Māui Trust iwi representative on the Te Kāhui Hauora o Te Tauihu Board.
 Venessa has held many other governance directorship and committee member roles since 2006, in both Wellington and Marlborough/Nelson within Māori and community organisations.
-Venessa has an accounting background and has worked as an Accountant in marlborough and Nelson for over 20 years including for the Marlborough District Council, Port Marlborough New Zealand and Wakatū Incorporation.
+Venessa has an accounting background and has worked as an Accountant in Marlborough and Nelson for over 20 years including for the Marlborough District Council, Port Marlborough New Zealand and Wakatū Incorporation.

 Maria Briggs (nee Wallace)

-Trustee | Mātāwaka representative
+Co-Chair | Mātāwaka representative

-Ngāi Tahu (Ngāti Irakehu/Ngāti Mahaki), Ngāti Whātua.
+Ngāi Tahu (Ngāti Irakehu/Ngāti Mahaki), Ngāti Whātua

 Maria is the Mātāwaka representative.
 Maria is a Registered Nurse Prescriber working in the specialty area of Diabetes and working towards her master’s in nursing science to become a Nurse Practitioner.
 For 20 years prior to becoming a nurse, Maria worked in various health, Iwi, justice, and social service areas within Te Tauihu, in positions that worked on reducing barriers, advocating, and advancing aspirations for whānau Māori.
 She has had numerous governance positions; Te Tumu Whakaora Nelson Bays Primary Health (NBPH), as well as the interim establishment of the NBPH, New Zealand Nurses Organisation, School Board of Trustees, Māori Women’s Welfare League, but states the one that really pulled on the heartstrings as a huge achievement was working hard for 10 years as part of the interim establishment board of Te Kura Kaupapa Māori o Tuia Te Matangi.